-As part of the core set of interventions to support the partners to better analyse the urban context, the UrbAN-S partners will develop and provide training for local partners coordinating data collection exercises for building technical capacity in analysing data, and for facilitating joint analysis workshops.
-These capacity building initiatives will be opened to a wide array of stakeholders interested in enhancing their understanding of analysis in urban settings or those actors who are planning or are implementing City Profiles or DNAs.
+As part of the core set of interventions to support the partners to better analyze the urban context, the UrbAN-S partners develops and provides training for local partners coordinating data collection exercises for building technical capacity in analyzing data, and for facilitating joint analysis workshops.

+These capacity building initiatives is open to a wide array of stakeholders interested in enhancing their understanding of analysis in urban settings or those actors who are planning or are implementing City Profiles or DNAs.